 - Iron Man 3 initially seems like a simple case of 'beat the bad guys to protect her, with Tony Stark is building new armors in order to protect Pepper Potts.
 (As well as dealing with his PTSD and insomnia after the events of The Avengers.)

 "I have to protect the one thing that I can't live without.
 That's you."

-A twist on this can occur in Suikoden II.
-The Hero has somehow wound up leading La Résistance against The Empire, and his adopted sister has, naturally, wound up getting dragged along for the ride, despite being just about the only playable character NOT listed in the stars as one of his 108 destined companions.
+- A twist on this can occur in Suikoden II.
+The Hero has somehow wound up leading La Résistance against The Empire, and his adopted sister has, naturally, wound up getting dragged along for the ride.
 When she finally admits that she'd prefer to live quietly together, you have the option of agreeing with her, running away from your army and responsibilities along with her, thus demonstrating an alternate solution to the problem.
-The result is somewhere between a Non-Standard Game Over and a... well, Not All That Bad Ending.
+The result is somewhere between a Non Standard Game Over and a... well, Not All That Bad Ending.
 You actually DO get away, and live quietly together in a cabin in the woods somewhere far from all the war and strife... but of course, La Résistance fell apart, The Empire triumphed, and all your other friends probably died.

 Taking a Bullet for Them

 - Katsa in Graceling has a more mild case as she tries to protect Princess Bitterblue from the child's own father.
 To do so she has to take the young child across mountains nobody ever survived before, which is easier for her than most people as she's graced with survival.
 In the end of the journey, while the princess manages to be okay, it's Katsa who ends up getting sick, for the first time in her life.
 She does get better, though.
 Prince Po, who was also trying to protect her, went to go challenge her father head on and was nearly killed.
 He survived, but was struck blind and had to stay behind while Katsa and Bitterblue left to escape together.